Magali Reus: Red Roses

 Herbik, Maxima, Windsor

 Sections of contextual imagery – research, work-in-progress and production experimentation – are graphically interpreted through black and orange Pantone interventions printed on a light-yellow, recycled, textured paper.
-Edited to highlight selected elements and draw out detail.
+These images have been edited to highlight selected elements and to draw out detail.

-Cut short pages of rough uncoated paper, printed in black and red Pantone, divide the book to separate the full bleed exhibition installation photography.
-Showing closely cropped details of the venue names, written out in lettering used on the sculptures and inlaid with texture.
+Cut-short pages of rough uncoated paper, printed in black and red Pantone, divide the book to separate the full bleed exhibition installation photography, and the other contextual conten.
+The dividers show closely cropped details of the venue names, written out in the same letter styles as are used on some of the sculptures.
+These cropped letterforms have then been inlaid with textural details take from contextual photography taken from Reus’ initial research for the work.

-Text is set in three disparate typographic styles: Herbik, a contemporary take on classical Dutch Baroque styling.
-Windsor, a 1905 wood-block display serif with rounded corners and decorative letterforms that is often used as a go-to styling for packaging or flower shop signage.
-And Maxima, a 1960s East-German take on the ‘International’ style with an aim for machine-like neutrality – used in a variety of weights throughout, with alternating lightweight punctuation to draw further detail to the bolder titles.
+Text is set in three disparate typographic styles: body text is set in Herbik, a contemporary take on classical Dutch Baroque styling; titling is in Windsor, a 1905 wood-block display serif with rounded corners and decorative letterforms that is often used as a go-to styling for packaging or flower shop signage; and contextual elements and captioning is in Maxima, a 1960s East-German take on the ‘International’ style with an aim for machine-like neutrality – which has been used in a variety of weights and widths throughout, complete with stylistically alternating lightweight punctuation, to draw further detail to the bolder titles.

-Transparent pages overlay captioning on the framed ‘Landings’ works.
-Presenting a grid structure of imagery that is disrupted by full-bleed details.
+Transparent pages overlay captioning on top of the long-running ‘Landings’ series of framed works.
+Presenting a grid structure of imagery that is disrupted by full-bleed details of the photographic collages.